This blog is a redo of starting to blog in August 2012, wanting to help on knowing how to judge the Green's speed in "Rainy" play condition.

 - Roll the same bias each time.. using the previous line now showing in the wet green.
 By using the same delivery line your expectation of your delivery will offer more confidence and success.

-- Fast delivery bias (finish bias) greens happen if the jack is placed around where the mat was previously as well as where bowlers stood waiting their turn on the mat. (usually behind the mat)é
+- Fast delivery bias (with a finish type bias) greens are found when the jack is placed around where the mat was previously placed several times; the traffic of the bowlers as they stood waiting their turn on the mat. (usually behind the mat) packs the green.
+If your bowl has a wide bias then this trick might mean a proper bias finish.

 No comments: